-As the years went by PayPal growth went far beyond eBay, which had worked as primarily growth driver for the company in the first years of operations.
+As the years went by, PayPal’s growth went far beyond eBay, which had worked as a primary growth driver for the company in the first years of operations.
 Until PayPal itself became more valuable than eBay.

 Indeed, by 2018 PayPal made over $15 billion in revenues and over $2 billion in net income.
-In October 2018, PayPal market cap passed $120 billion, compared to eBay $32 billion.
+In October 2018, PayPal’s market cap passed $120 billion, compared to eBay’s $32 billion.

-- eBay at its core is a platform business model, measuring its success based on the volume of successful transactions closed on its marketplaces.
+- eBay, at its core, is a platform business model, or two-sided marketplace (with buyers and sellers as the two sides) measuring its growth based on the volume of successful transactions closed on its marketplaces.

-- As such it makes money primarily by transaction fees on its core platforms (eBay and StubHub).
+- It makes money primarily through transaction fees on its core platform.

-- Where business models like are still a hybrid between e-commerce and platform business, where the company offers branded products, by de facto, in some circumstances operating in conflict with third-party sellers.
+- Where business models like Amazon are still a hybrid between e-commerce and platform business, the company offers branded Amazon products, de facto, in some circumstances operating in conflict with third-party sellers.

-- eBay’s strength is the fact that the company is aligned in making its independent sellers businesses.
+- eBay’s strength is that the company is aligned in doing its independent sellers’ businesses.